Beaudog12345/FRAAPL/README.md

 The F.R.A.A.P.L fires by releasing compressed air behind a foam bullet.
 The compressed air is from a 3D printed air compressor, because it needs little overall force.

 # To Do
-Wring
-Finish designing, printing and testing compressor Calibrating
+Wring, Finish designing, printing and testing compressor, Calibrating, Adding limit switches, Replace code placeholders, Other stuff I forgot
-Adding limit switches
-Replace code placeholders
-Other stuff I forgot